Up to the Phylogenetics main page

 Conduct an MCMC analysis using BAMM on the cluster

-Moving to the cluster now, begin by pasting the newick version of the simulated Yule tree from the R Console output in RStudio into a new file name yule.txt in your bammlab directory on the cluster.
+:large_blue_diamond: Moving to the cluster now, begin by copying the file yule.txt containing the simulated Yule tree in newick format from the R Console output in RStudio into your bammlab directory on the cluster.
+Note that the location of the yule.txt file is given by the output of the getwd() (get working directory) command in the R chunk.

 curl -O https://plewis.github.io/assets/data/template_diversification.txt